Astrian/datenel-vue3/README.md

 **Datenel = Date + Panel**

 Datenel is a web UI component for selecting dates.
-It provides a customizable date picker panel that can be easily integrated into your React applications.
+It provides a customizable date picker panel that can be easily integrated into your Vue.js 3 applications.

+Want to use Datenel in React?
+[We got you](https://www.npmjs.com/package/datenel-react).

 ![A preview of Datenel components for SingleWeekPicker and SingleDayPicker](https://s2.loli.net/2025/02/21/CTnxMcEOg53WK9y.png)